xyizko/xo-i-euvs/README.md

 ## Findings

+> [!IMPORTANT]
+> Timings are highly dependent on your environment and are unpredictable.
+But generally execution is fastaer with uv

 | Procedure        | Result                                                          |
 | ---------------- | --------------------------------------------------------------- |
 | Installation     | `uv` was `~60` times faster than with `pip`                     |